 Bolles offers a comprehensive College Counseling program designed to help students identify colleges that fit their interests, abilities, skills and values.
 Our program is based upon two fundamental beliefs:

-- The college choice is a process which requires well-honed research and decision-making skills.
+- The college search is a process which requires well-honed research and decision-making skills.

-- The college choice should be geared to the individual, and student and college should be appropriately matched.
+- The college choice should be geared to the individual, resulting in an appropriate match between student and institution.

-We invite parents and students to explore the College Counseling Timetable and other information below to become acquainted with both the four-year process and our various programs.
+We invite parents and students to explore the College Counseling Timetable to become acquainted with both the four-year process and our various programs.